duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

     if (foo !== bar) { ... }
     ```

-- Declare variables with `var`, chaining these like so is encouraged, with one line per variable:
+- Declare variables with var, chaining multiple declarations -- one per line:

     ```javascript